-Many of the RTA traffic projects for Dubai have been delayed in recent years due to the financial situation in the Emirates but it does seem that most of the projects will eventually be completed, most likely once the residential areas are themselves completed and occupied, to ensure full use of the Dubai trams and other forms of transport.
+Many of the RTA traffic projects for Dubai have been delayed in recent years due to the financial situation in the Emirates.
+It does seem that most of the projects will eventually be completed.
+This will most likely be once the residential areas are themselves completed and occupied.
+This means they can ensure full use of the Dubai trams and other forms of transport.

-The roads down near Jumeirah Beach Residence have been dug up now for a number of years for the Al Sufouh Tram Project but not much progress seems to have been made and the roads are still a bit of a mess in that area.
+The roads down near Jumeirah Beach Residence had been dug up for a number of years for the Dubai Tram Project but finally the tram was opened.